- All Topics

 - Buyer's Guide

-These days, we might assume new insights must come from advanced IIoT monitoring systems or AI platforms, but actionable insights do not require high-tech tools.
+Too many people today assume new insights must come from advanced IIoT monitoring systems or AI platforms, but actionable insights do not require high-tech tools.
 Simply learning something new about your assets or how to care for them (as opposed to operating based on assumptions or incomplete knowledge) can lead to big improvements in reliability, decreases in costs or both.

 John Clancy is a Maintenance Inspector